ihp-lab/LibreFace/README_pypi.rst

     libreface --input_path="sample_disfa.avi" --output_path="my_custom_file.csv" --device="cuda:0"

-Note that for videos, each row in the saved csv file correspond to individual frames in the given video.
+Note that for videos, each row in the saved CSV file corresponds to individual frames in the given video.

 Python API
 --------------

-Here’s how to use this package in your python scripts.
+Here’s how to use this package in your Python scripts.

-To assign the results to a python variable,
+To assign the results to a Python variable,

 .. code-block:: python